 What will it change?

-Medium and large-sized private sector organisations using workers hired through an intermediary/PSC must issue a ‘Status Determination Statement’ (SDS) to the worker and the intermediary/PSC that they contract with.
+Medium and large-sized private sector organisations using workers hired through an intermediary/PSC must issue a ‘Status Determination Statement’ (SDS) to the worker and the intermediary/PSC that they contract with and each party will have to cascade the SDS down the labour supply chain until it reaches the fee payer.

-In circumstances where the New Rules apply, the organisation paying the worker’s PSC will need to pay employer NICs as well as deduct income tax and employee NICs from the fee payable to the PSC.
+In circumstances where the New Rules apply, the organisation paying the worker’s PSC (the fee payer) will need to pay employer NICs as well as deduct income tax and employee NICs from the fee payable to the PSC.

 If the client organisation makes an incorrect determination, it will be liable for the underpaid tax and associated penalties and interest.